Algoma Public Health

 BrightBites

 Leaving for university or college is an exciting time filled with new experiences and opportunities.
-Living away from home can be an exciting change for students, but it also means they are not in charge of making their own food choices.
-Whether preparing meals for themselves or dining in the cafeteria, eating well while away at school will help students improve concentration, manage stress better, stay healthy and maintain a healthy weight.
+Living away from home can be a big change for students, especially since they are now fully in charge of making their own food choices.

 For more nutrition information for the whole family: